 Morellet was fully committed to preservation; he was also co-founder, with Jo Hamilton, of Save Gansevoort Market, which won a historic landmark designation in 2003.

 So many pillars of gay history in New York City helped shape the High Line.
-City Councilmember Christine Quinn represented our district and was an early champion; watching her become the city’s first openly gay Council Speaker was a joyful moment.
+Former New York City Councilmember and Speaker Christine Quinn represented our district and was an early champion; watching her become the city’s first openly gay Council Speaker was a joyful moment.
 “I was so proud of Christine and so proud to live in New York City,” David remembers.
-Our current council member, Corey Johnson, is equally supportive, along with the LGBTQ Caucus of the City Council, of which he’s a member.
+Our current council member and Speaker of the New York City Council, Corey Johnson, is equally supportive, along with the LGBTQ Caucus of the City Council, of which he’s a member.
 Other gay government leaders who have played or continue to play roles in helping the High Line include former New York State Senator Tom Duane and current New York State Senator Brad Hoylman.

 But Pride Month isn’t just about the luminaries of history—it’s about all of us who make and shape our city every day.
 Many of the most influential activists and representatives of the gay rights movement have worked behind the scenes, and we too rarely recognize the work of those who start from difficult places.
 As the High Line continues our work as not just a landmark but a living part of a changing city, we hope to serve as a safe, open, and welcoming public space where everyone can see themselves reflected.